Kernelalive/envoy_tests/Snort-Envoy/README.md

 ```

 ## Running the tests
-Ping/curl the container and snort will alert you about the ping iptables will block the ICMP request.
+Ping/curl the container and snort will alert you about the ping iptables will block the ICMP/TCP request.

 ![alt text](asdfasdf.png)